More Than Just Closeness: Defining True Intimacy in a Disconnected World

 The Reconnection You need to synchronize your nervous systems.
 Find a low-stakes activity where you can be on the same team.
 It could be cooking a complex meal, hiking a new trail, or taking a class.
 The goal isn't to be productive.
 The goal is to remember that you can still have fun together.

 In long-term relationships, we often confuse sensuality with sex.
-When physical intimacy breaks down, it is usually because touch has become transactional.
-It feels like a negotiation rather than a connection.
+When physical intimacy breaks down, it is usually because touch has become transactional, feeling like a negotiation rather than a connection.
+Sexological research routinely indicates that separating affection from sexual expectations is a necessary step to restore physical baseline comfort in distressed couples.

 The Disconnect You might avoid hugging your partner or holding their hand because you are afraid it will be interpreted as a promise of sex that you don't have the energy for.
 You pull away physically to protect your boundaries.
 But this leaves your partner feeling rejected and unsafe.
 It creates a "no-man's land" where you drift further and further apart physically.